undavide/fs/Frequency Separation 2021.md

 So I'm afraid no, LinearLight **is not** "a combination of Linear Dodge and Linear Burn" because the slope of the curve is different.
 It's not a shift of either formulas (resulting in A + B - 0.5), which would have in fact pivoted the line around (0.5, 0.5).
 With Linear Light the slope is steeper – and in fact the formula is 2A + B -1.

 Now that we've got this, let's try to understand why Linear Light works with the kind of Apply Image that we've used.
 There's nothing inherently "frequency separation-y" with Linear Light, it just happens to combine perfectly with the sort of Image Calculations we've performed.
-We'll start with the 8bit version, and move to the 16 bit next.
+We'll start with the 8bit version, and move to the 16bit next.

 ![](img/formula-8bit.png)

 The Apply Image step was the Original minus the Blurred (hence the Subtract mode) with Scale 2 (meaning divided by 2) and Offset (i.e. plus) 128 that is normalized to 0.5.
-All this is equal to the grayish detail layer, which is then set to Linear Light mode: being on top, let's call it A. The layer below (B) is the Original, and the blend formula for Linear Light is 2A + B - 1.
+All this is equal to the grayish detail layer, which is then set to Linear Light blending mode: being on top, let's call it A. The layer below (B) is the Original, and the blend formula for Linear Light is 2A + B - 1.
 Let's substitute A with (Original - Blur)/2 + 0.5 in the formula and you see that everything simplifies to Original, QED.

-In other words, we've demonstrated why this particular Subtraction (with Scale 2, Offset 128) perfectly combines with the Linear Light blending mode (that is not a combination of Linear Dodge/Burn but something else) to return an identical copy of the original.
+In other words, we've demonstrated why this particular Subtraction (with Scale 2, Offset 128) perfectly combines with the Linear Light blending mode to return an identical copy of the original.
 Cool!

 Let's see how the theory works with 16 bit files and its different Apply Image.